swcarpentry/python-novice-inflammation/_episodes/02-numpy.md

 that can be called upon when needed.

 ## Loading data into Python

-In order to load our inflammation data, we need to access ([import]({{ page.root }}/reference/#import) in Python terminology) a library called [NumPy](http://docs.scipy.org/doc/numpy/ "NumPy Documentation") which stands for Numerical Python.
+To begin processing inflammation data, we need to load it into Python.
+We can do that using a library called [NumPy](http://docs.scipy.org/doc/numpy/ "NumPy Documentation"), which stands for Numerical Python.
-In general you should use this library if you want to do fancy things with numbers, especially if you have matrices or arrays.
-We can import NumPy using:
+In general, you should use this library when you want to do fancy things with lots of numbers, especially if you have matrices or arrays.
+To tell Python that we'd like to start using NumPy, we need to [import]({{ page.root }}/reference/#import) it:

 ~~~
 import numpy